seanfisk/gv-percussion-marching-fundamentals/README.rst

 Drumline marching fundamentals packet for `Grand Valley State University`_ `Laker Marching Band`_.

-Written by Michael Johnson and Sean Fisk.
+Written by Sean Fisk, Christa Formberg, and Michael Johnson.

 Written and edited using LyX_, a graphical LaTeX_ editor.